-- 1. When is it appropriate to use songs with student teachers? - 2.
-What are some of the aspects of using songs that student teachers need to be aware of? - 3.
-Discuss in pairs how you can use rap songs to encourage your student teachers to participate in your class.
+- 1. When is it appropriate to use songs with pupils? - 2.
+What are some of the aspects of using songs that pupils need to be aware of? - 3.
+Discuss in pairs how you can use songs (e.g. rap songs) to encourage your pupils to participate in your class.